TeachBooks/TeachBooks-Questions/README.md

 ## Stuff we would like to add in the future

-- Add a variant `fill-in-the-gaps` to the type `short-answer`
-- Add a dropdown mode for short-answer
+- Add an image-based question
 - Add a javascript mode for short-answer
 - Configuration options
 - i18n